 In time, Father Hardon established the Marian Catechist Apostolate to form catechists, both spiritually and doctrinally, for the teaching of the Faith.
 Father Hardon was elated when His Eminence Raymond Leo Cardinal Burke, then-Bishop of La Crosse, Wisconsin, decided to use Father Hardon’s home study courses to form catechists in his Diocese.
 Several years later, on December 12, 1999, the Feast of Our Lady of Guadalupe, then-Bishop Burke established the Marian Catechist Apostolate as a Public Association of the Faithful.
 The Apostolate has been placed under the patronage of Our Lady of Guadalupe, Patroness of all America and Star of both the first and the new evangelizations.

-Shortly before Father Hardon died on December 30, 2000, he asked Cardinal Burke, who currently serves the Church as Prefect of the Supreme Tribunal of the Apostolic Signatura, to assume leadership of the Apostolate.
+Shortly before Father Hardon died on December 30, 2000, he asked Cardinal Burke to assume leadership of the Apostolate.
 Cardinal Burke accepted and remains today the Episcopal Moderator and International Director of the Marian Catechist Apostolate.